 Depending on who you believe, self-managed superannuation funds range from being the greatest invention of the modern age or the most likely cause of the next financial crisis.

 The recent draft report from the Productivity Commission Superannuation: Assessing Efficiency and Competitiveness certainly added to the hysteria about the viability of SMSFs with less than $1 million in assets.
 The two draft findings at the heart of this were the conclusions that SMSFs with assets below $1 million were generally significantly more expensive than APRA funds and produced lower returns.
-(For background on what the PC says about SMSFs, see SuperGuide article What the Productivity Commission says about SMSFs.)
+(For background on what the PC says about SMSFs, see SuperGuide article SMSF statistics: 1.1 million members with $747bn in super.)

 Naturally these draft findings created the perfect environment to trigger calls for a minimum balance requirement for SMSFs and accusations that SMSFs are routinely mis-sold.